Paper Mario (video game): Plot and setting

-Mario enters the castle and confronts Bowser; with the power of the seven Star Spirits, Mario manages to beat Bowser by stopping his invincibility while Peach and Twink battle Bowser's sidekick Kammy Koopa.
+Mario enters the castle and confronts Bowser; with the power of the seven Star Spirits, Mario manages to beat Bowser by stopping his invincibility while Twink, with support from Peach, battles Bowser's sidekick Kammy Koopa.
 Mario and Peach, alongside their friends, eventually win against Bowser and Kammy.
 The Star Spirits restore the castle to its spot.
 On another day, Mario and Luigi receives a letter for another party, which lead to a parade as the game's credits rolls, and Mario and Peach watch fireworks together at his home.

 Story and characters

 The game's story centers on Mario as he tries to reclaim the seven Star Spirits, who have been sealed in playing cards by Bowser and his assistant, Kammy Koopa.
 Their combined power is required to negate the effects of the Star Rod, which makes Bowser invincible.
 Once Mario rescues all of them, he uses their assistance to defeat Bowser and rescue Peach.
 The story is presented in the context of a novel, with each adventure involving the rescue of a Star Spirit denoted as a single chapter.
 Peach is playable between chapters, where she allies with a star kid named Twink in the castle to relay vital information to Mario regarding his quest.

 Mario allies with eight partners in total, each of whom represents a different type of enemy from the Mario franchise.
 These allies are: